 You can have two fantastic pieces of equipment, but they are likely to be worthless if you don’t have the suitable cable to connect them.
 Involving your cable supplier at an early stage of the project offers three key benefits:

 Advantage 1.
 Time

-The cable can have a major impact on the entire system.
-For example the diameter of the cable has a serious impact on the size of the winching system.
-Overestimating the diameter of the cable diameter could mean you end up with a winch that is bigger than what you actually need, taking up a great deal of valuable space on the vessel which then can’t be used for other equipments/activities.
-Moreover, underestimating the diameter of the cable could lead to a situation where only a shorter cable than initially planned can be installed.
+The cable can have a significant impact on the entire system.
+For example, the diameter of the cable seriously impacts the winching system's size.
+Overestimating the cable diameter could mean you end up with a winch bigger than what you actually need, taking up a great deal of valuable space on the vessel, which can’t be used for other equipment/activities.
+On the other hand, underestimating the cable diameter could lead to a situation where only a shorter cable than initially planned can be installed.
 This might cause limitations to the operational capabilities of the system or product.

 Another matter to consider would be the selection of materials.
-Selecting the correct materials will not only save costs but also lead to an improved manufacturability of the product, a more efficient production process and a more efficient product.
+Selecting the correct materials will not only save costs but also lead to improved product manufacturability, a more efficient production process and a more efficient product.
 Furthermore, improved manufacturability and a more efficient production process result in a shorter lead time and an accelerated launch into the market.

-Other design optimisation examples include: power requirements, data requirements, mechanical characteristics and the interface of the termination.
+Other design optimisation examples include power requirements, data requirements, mechanical characteristics and the termination interface.
 Identifying possibilities for optimisation at an early stage allows you to develop a better solution and reduce development time and cost.

 A win for all parties